-Prerequisite: Pass in BBMS1001 Human Biology or BIOC1600 Perspectives in Biochemistry Assessment: 30% continuous assessment; 70% examination.
+Prerequisite: Pass in BBMS1001 Human Biology or BIOC1600 Perspectives in Biochemistry

 BBMS3001 Medical Microbiology

 This course will introduce students to the microbial world by providing general properties of microorganisms including classification, morphologic and growth characteristics, metabolism, genetics and pathogenesis.
 It will cover aspects of the handling and containment of microorganisms as well as of medical treatment and prevention.
 Students will explore the applications of microbiology to modern diagnostics, biotechnology and vaccinology.